-Squamous cell carcinoma most often occurs on sun-exposed skin, such as your scalp, the backs of your hands or your ears.
-But squamous cell carcinoma can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.
+Squamous cell carcinoma of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands or your ears.
+But squamous cell carcinoma of the skin can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.

-Signs and symptoms of squamous cell carcinoma include:
+Signs and symptoms of squamous cell carcinoma of the skin include:

 - A firm, red nodule

 - A flat sore with a scaly crust

 - A new sore or raised area on an old scar or ulcer

 - A rough, scaly patch on your lip that may evolve to an open sore